n0obcoder/fun-with-python/qr_code_generator/qr_code_generator_README.md

 <h1>qr_code_generator</h1>

-This is a simple QR code genarator which uses qrcode library in Python.
+This is a simple QR code genarator which uses <strong>qrcode</strong> library in Python.

 <h2>Installing the required qrcode library</h2>